avsokol/frs.gov.cz_app_status/README.md

 * Decide which browser you will use

     You can choose among 3 most popular browsers: Chrome, FireFox and Safari (under MacOS only).
-    Note, that chrome requires Chrome browser installed on your system.
+    Note, that chrome requires Chrome browser installed on your system and to be the same version.

     Chrome and FireFox allows running in a **headless** mode.
 Safari doesn't have such possibility.